mdefenders/it-delivers-everywhere/README.md

 - Moving from GitFlow to GitHub Flow
 - Parallel feature branch development with namespace isolation fully automated with ArgoCD ApplicationSets
 - Only three environments: `dev`, `staging`, and `production`
 - No manual release branch creation.
-Magor, minor versions are controlled by the source code with CI auto-incrementing
+Major, minor versions are controlled by the source code with CI auto-incrementing
 - Cost saving feature may be activated on `dev`, `staging` to descale deployments after tests are completed

 ## Overview